Twentieth Century Pictures: Releases

-Merger
+Merger with Fox Film

 In the winter of 1934, Zanuck began to negotiate with the UA board to acquire stock of the company and become a board member, but became outraged by UA's co-founder Mary Pickford's refusal to reward Twentieth Century with the company's stock, fearing it would have diluted the value of holdings by another UA stockholder and co-founder, D.W.
 Griffith.
 Schenck, who had been a UA stockholder for over ten years, resigned from United Artists in protest of the shoddy treatment of Twentieth Century, and Zanuck; thus began discussions with other distributors, which led to talks with the bankrupt Fox Studios of the Fox Film Corporation in the early spring of 1935.
 Fox Film had begun in the silent era in 1915 under founder William Fox.

 Twentieth Century Pictures merged with Fox Studios in 1935 to form 20th Century-Fox (the hyphen was dropped half a century later in 1985 under Australian Rupert Murdoch), and in 2019 was acquired by The Walt Disney Company as part of Disney's acquisition of 20th Century Fox's owner and renamed "20th Century Studios" in 2020.
-For many years, 20th Century Fox claimed to have been founded in 1915.
+For many years, 20th Century Fox claimed to have been founded in 1915 (the year Fox Film Corporation was founded).
 For instance, it marked 1945 as its 30th anniversary.
 However, in recent years it has now claimed the 1935 merger as its founding date.